Rumbi-A-M/Rumbi-A-M/README.md

 💻 Aspiring **Full-Stack Developer** & **Cybersecurity Expert**
 🛠️ Building hands-on skills in **Web Development**, **App Development**, and **IT Support**
 🌱 Currently learning: `React`, `Linux`, `Networking`, `SQL`, and `Cybersecurity Tools`
-📈 On a mission to become a tech genius through constant learning and real-world projects
+📈 On a mission to become a Software Engineer
-🚀 Launching my public IT Help Desk app after exams (June 2025)
+🚀 Launching my public IT Help Desk

 ---